Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

-Neither member of the CO-CO$_2$ redox pair has a high solubility in silicate melts \citep{dixon1995, yoshioka2019}, nor does CH$_4$ \citep{ardia2013}.
+Neither member of the CO-CO$_2$ redox pair has a high solubility in silicate melts \citep{dixon1995, yoshioka2019}, nor does CH$_4$ \citep{ardia2013}; out of those, CO$_2$ is the most soluble under intermediate to oxidising conditions (\dIW{} > 0) and may reach concentrations of up to $\sim 0.15$ wt\% in \logvmf=1 atmospheres (CO $<0.01$ wt\%, CH$_4$ $<0.0014$ wt\%).
+As a result, the majority of the carbon budget of a given planet resides in the atmosphere (Fig. \ref{fig:ingassing}).
 Therefore, a nearly continuous transition with similar $p$CO to $p$CO$_2$ occurs with increasing \fOtwo$^{0.5}$ at constant \logvmf.
-For constant \fOtwo, carbon may also precipitate as graphite provided the partial pressure of CO is sufficiently high;
+For constant \fOtwo, carbon may also precipitate as graphite, provided the partial pressure of CO is sufficiently high:

-evident as sharp changes in the partial pressures of carbon-bearing gases.
-As illustrated in eq. \ref{eq:graphite_prod}, graphite precipitation occurs when the system is reducing (i.e., low \fOtwo) and/or rich in carbon (i.e., high $Z$ and \logvmf).
-Indeed, the condensation of C(cr) is arrested by the formation of methane (eq. \ref{eq:methane_prod} shifts to the right, meaning eq. \ref{eq:graphite_prod} shifts to the right), and total pressures increase in these atmospheres as $\Delta$IW decreases below -4 (Fig. \ref{fig:vapser_batch_T3000}).
+This shows as a sharp decrease in the partial pressures of carbon-bearing gases, mainly CO, under reducing conditions (Fig. \ref{fig:outgassing}).
+As illustrated in Eq. \ref{eq:graphite_prod}, graphite precipitation occurs when the system is reducing (i.e. low \fOtwo) and/or rich in carbon (i.e. high \metal and \logvmf).
+Because the condensation of C(cr) is arrested by the formation of methane (Eq. \ref{eq:methane_prod} shifts to the right, meaning Eq. \ref{eq:graphite_prod} shifts to the right), C precipitation does not occur in low \metal atmospheres (Fig. \ref{fig:outgassing}, also Fig. \ref{fig:vapser_batch_T3000}).

+In highly reducing (\dIW{}$\lesssim -3$) and heavy atmospheres (\logvmf$\gtrsim 1$), methane might replace CO as the dominant C-bearing gas species.
+Owing to the entropy change of Eq. \ref{eq:methane_prod}, this exchanges is more pronounced in cooler temperatures ($\lesssim$ 2000 K) due to the enhanced stability of methane; cold and highly reducing HREs could therefore also harbour methane-rich atmospheres even for \logvmf < 1 \citep[cf.][]{liggins2022growth}.
+However, the production of CH$_4$ (and C-bearing gases more generally) is, to some degree, stifled in high H/C atmospheres (SOLAR) owing to a lack of carbon availability.